Valmik2004/Codes/README.md

-The file contains the all Python codes.
+tThe files contains the code which are most important.